-Instead of decreased concentrations of soluble carbohydrates, amino compounds dramatically accumulated and seemed to serve as osmo-protectants in drought-treated date palm leaves that already start to accumulate under wellwatered conditions (Du et al. 2019), but particularly at acute ozone exposure (Du et al. 2018b), as well as heat, drought and salinity treatment (Yaish 2015, Safronov et al. 2017).
-Proline, an important osmolyte and signaling molecule, generally accumulates to protect membranes, proteins and enzymes against various stresses (Singh et al. 2015).
-In the present study, proline dramatically accumulated in drought-treated date palm leaves in both summer and winter climates (Figure 6).
-Drought-induced accumulation of proline in Arabidopsis plants, was not observed when drought was combined with heat (Rizhsky et al. 2004).
-Accumulation of proline may facilitate the continued synthesis of N-containing compatible solutes using excess photochemical energy available due to declined stomata opening and, therefore may be of particular significance during drought (Smirnoff et al. 1985, Kruse et al. 2019).
-Similar responses were reported in other evergreen tree species (Du et al. 2015, 2018a, de Miguel et al. 2016), indicating altered N metabolism upon drought.
-This is not surprising, since the changes of photorespiration discussed above are intimately connected with plant N metabolism, particularly for the formation of serine and glycine (Dusenge et al. 2019).
+Instead of declined concentrations of soluble carbohydrates, amino compounds dramatically accumulated and seemed to serve as osmo-protectants in drought treated date palm leaves that already start to accumulate under well-watered conditions (Du et al. 2019), but particularly at acute ozone exposure (Du, Kreuzwieser, Winkler, et al. 2018), as well as heat, drought, and salinity treatment (Yaish 2015, Safronov et al. 2017).
+Proline, an important osmolyte and signaling molecule generally accumulates to protect membranes, proteins and enzymes against various stresses (Singh et al. 2015).
+In the present study, proline dramatically accumulated in drought treated date palm leaves in both summer and winter climate (Fig. 6).
+Drought induced accumulation of proline in Arabidopsis plants, was not observed when drought was combined with heat (Rizhsky et al. 2004).
+Accumulation of proline may facilitate the continued synthesis of nitrogen containing compatible solutes using excess photochemical energy available due to declined stomata opening and, therefore, may be of particular significance during drought (Smirnoff et al. 1985, Kruse et al. 2019).
+Similar responses were reported in other evergreen tree species (Du et al. 2015, de Miguel et al. 2016, Du, Kreuzwieser, Dannenmann et al. 2018), indicating altered nitrogen metabolism upon drought.
+This is not surprising, since the changes of photorespiration discussed above are intimately connected with plant nitrogen metabolism, particularly for the formation of serine and glycine (Dusenge et al. 2019).
 Therefore, our second hypothesis has to be rejected, since sugars and alcohols were not accumulated upon drought.

-Drought-modified membrane composition
+Drought modified membrane composition